Dzaleka-Connect/dzaleka-connect/get-involved.md

 ---
 There are many ways to get involved with Dzaleka Connect, from sharing an idea for a wonderful refugee story to show your support.
 Or, if you have a new idea, you’d like to share you can [contact us](https://dzalekaconnect.com/contact) directly.
 We’d love to hear from you.

+#### Donate

+With you help, we will continue to help this incredible platform to stay online and those passionate about Dzaleka refugee to succeed and to prosper.

+### Offer your Support

+Offer your skills and experience to help refugees.
+Get in touch with us and we’ll do our best to match you people who would truly value your impact and support.

+### Refugee Stories

+Share your story with us or nominate a friend, wherever they are in the world, to tell theirs.